 Underlying many psychosocial disorders is trauma.
 Many programs report they can treat trauma but upon closer inspection have very few tools available to treat PTSD other than supportive conversation.
 True North Recovery Services staff has specialized training in trauma treatment.
-We use models of therapy that are research based, such as Eye Movement Desensitization and Reprocessing (EMDR), Trauma Focused-Cognitive Behavioral Therapy, and the Relational Trauma Repair model created by Tian Dayton, PhD.
+We use models of therapy that are research based, such as Eye Movement Desensitization and Reprocessing (EMDR), Trauma Focused-Cognitive Behavioral Therapy, Seeking Safety, and the Relational Trauma Repair model created by Tian Dayton, PhD.
 Unresolved trauma can lead to years of repeated relapses.
 When trauma is a factor, treatment may need to be extended depending on the severity and the effect the trauma has had on the individual.
 A typical course of treatment includes regaining stability in one's life, increasing a person's effective coping skills, and finally selecting a model of trauma treatment that is the best fit for the patient.
 While this can take some time, it is well worth it and often the difference between long term health and continued problems.

 When a person enters treatment, their family has usually tried everything.
 Some people call this "home treatment."
 When it works, outpatient and inpatient treatment are not needed.
 The person recovers, or changes behavior and moves on with life.
 When this support is not enough, is not the right kind, or comes from a difficult family of origin, family therapy can be the difference between success or not.
 Often in the wake of an addiction, there are spouses, parents, and/or children who also need support.
 True North Recovery Services provides knowledgeable, experienced family therapy facilitation.
 We encourage the family to learn how to end the exhaustion, find peace, and find happiness, no matter what the addict in their life decides to do in theirs.